Alfresco/docs-alfresco/content-accelerator/latest/install/index.md

    Create the path `TOMCAT_HOME/shared/classes`, if it does not already exist.

+1. Copy the `hpi-overrides.properties` file into the `TOMCAT_HOME/shared/classes` directory.

+1. Verify the secureBrowserCookies configuration.
+If you are planning to setup SSL then secureBrowserCookies should be set to `true` (this is the default), else it should be `false`.

+   There are two places where this config will need to be updated:

+   * `TOMCAT_HOME/shared/classes/hpi-overrides.properties`
+   * `TOMCAT_HOME/webapps/ocms/assets/config/config-overrides.js`

 1. (OPTIONAL) This step is only required if using the Policy and Procedure Content Accelerator solution AND if `TOMCAT_HOME` is NOT `/opt/ocms-policy/apache-tomcat`